 As a savings and loan holding company, we historically have not been required to maintain any specific amount of minimum capital.
-In connection with our separation from GE and the related application to the Federal Reserve Board, we expect that we will be subject to capital requirements under the applicable U.S. Basel III capital rules.
+Upon our separation from GE, we will be subject to minimum capital requirements under the applicable U.S. Basel III capital rules.
 For more information, see "Regulation-Savings and Loan Holding Company Regulation" in our 2014 Form 10-K.

-The following table sets forth at June 30, 2015 and December 31, 2014 the composition of our capital ratios for the Company calculated under the Basel III and Basel I regulatory capital standards, respectively.
+The following table sets forth at September 30, 2015 and December 31, 2014 the composition of our capital ratios for the Company calculated under the Basel III and Basel I regulatory capital standards, respectively.